ldionne/dyno/README.md

 this is often not the most efficient implementation, and that's why `dyno::poly` allows customizing it.
 To do so, simply pass a storage policy to `dyno::poly`.
-For example, let's define our `drawable` wrapper so that it tries to store objects up to `16` bytes on the stack, but then falls back to the heap if the object is larger:
+For example, let's define our `drawable` wrapper so that it tries to store objects up to `16` bytes in a local buffer, but then falls back to the heap if the object is larger:

 ```c++
 struct drawable {